itweedie/AzureFunction-Proxy/readme.md

-# Azure Function Proxy
+# AzureFunction-PowerAutomateProxy

-This Azure Function acts as a proxy, forwarding HTTP requests to an external Power automate Flow HTTP Trigger endpoint while adding custom headers and passing through all incoming headers.
-The function is designed to handle `GET` requests.
+This repository contains an Azure Function that acts as an HTTP Proxy to authenticate and forward requests to a Power Automate Flow.
+The function is designed to validate incoming requests and then route them to a Power Automate Flow, ensuring that only authenticated requests are processed.

 ## Features